Anastasia-Labs/aiken-upgradable-multisig/docs/design-specs/upgradable-multi-sig.typ

 = Overview
 \

-This Upgradable Multi-Signature Smart Contract is developed using Aiken for the Cardano blockchain.
-It is designed to facilitate secure asset transactions by authorized members within predefined thresholds.
-The contract allows for seamless adjustment of signer thresholds and dynamic addition or removal of signers, ensuring long-term usability and adaptability.
+This document outlines the design specification for an upgradable multisignature (multisig) smart contract implemented using Aiken for the Cardano blockchain.
+The contract enables authorized members to execute asset transactions within predefined thresholds, demonstrates secure spending of assets, allows seamless adjustment of signer thresholds, and supports dynamic addition or removal of signers for enduring usability and adaptability.

 #pagebreak()